 Using her extra sensory perception, Mary Sue gazed into one pair of brown eyes and then another.
 The boys might alarm a girl without her abilities, but she could see past their stroking fingers to the inquisitive natures that made them such good inventors.
 The twins just wanted to satisfy their deep curiosity with a little peek.
 Closing her eyes in bashfulness, the girl nodded her head and held her breath as Fred slowly raised the hem of her nightie.

 Dinner the next night was spent at the Hufflepuff Table.
 Several nice boys told her all about the wholesome, fun activities she would be able to participate in when they weren't staring in silent awe of her poise, wit and beauty.
-Mary Sue could feel Harry sullenly gazing at her and saw Draco glaring daggers before showing her what she was missing by using his moves on a tall, curly-haired girl.
+Mary Sue could feel Harry sullenly gazing at her and saw Draco glaring daggers.
 Mary Sue felt a pang of regret when she looked at Malfoy's mouth, or remembered how close she'd come to reaching the core of Potter, but one glance at the staff table told her that her upcoming detention was, in reality, a date with destiny.

 Standing before the dungeon door later that evening, the girl tried to control her racing heartbeat.
 She was here because she deserved detention, not to stand around fantasizing about Dracula and every other silky-voiced, sardonic creature of darkness she'd ever crushed on.
-Before her artistic fingers with their perfectly oval and pearly polished fingernails could knock, that voice that made her insides melt called, "Enter."
+Before her artistic fingers with their perfectly oval and pearly polished fingernails could knock on wood, that voice that made her insides melt called, "Enter."

 Mary Sue walked right up to the professor standing beside his desk.
 The torchlight threw his face into half-shadow and highlighted his half smile.
 Her eyes were powerless to do other than gaze in helpless fascination.
 Snape was so…so…